geometer/fbreader-network-calibre-plugin/README.md

 Access the Book Network from Calibre

-[FBReader® Book Network](https://books.fbreader.org/) is a cloud storage for eBooks based on Google Drive [Calibre](http://calibre-ebook.com/) is a popular eBook manager for your local computer
+[FBReader® Book Network](https://books.fbreader.org/) is a cloud storage for eBooks based on Google Drive™

+[Calibre](http://calibre-ebook.com/) is a popular eBook manager for your local computer

 Implemented by November 27, 2014: